Guide to studying American Studies

 Popular career choices for American Studies graduates include in journalism, publishing, finance, marketing, advertising, media and culture and heritage sectors.
 Many students go on to further study, and pursue careers in teaching and law.

-Always check the entry requirements for the universities/courses you're particularly interested in, as requirements vary with each institution.
+Minimum grades and other requirements vary with each institution.
+So, always check the entry requirements for the universities/courses you're particularly interested in.

 - BA (Hons) in American Studies